 Recovery is about learning how to enjoy the little things again, without drugs or alcohol as an accompaniment.
 Being good to your mind and body is critical to recovery, and while keeping busy is important too, you don’t have to run yourself ragged or overstimulate your brain to stop from using substances.
 It’s critical to recognize what your body needs when it needs it—and having a long list of sober hobbies and activities gives you options from which to choose every single day.

-Learn about Beachside Rehab in Fort Pierce, Florida, a respected facility that offers inpatient and outpatient detox, rehab, and holistic recovery.
+Learn about Beachside Rehab in West Palm Beach, Florida, a respected facility that offers inpatient and outpatient detox, rehab, and holistic recovery.
 Call today at 866-349-1770 to speak with a trained admissions counselor.